Imaging foundation model for universal enhancement of non-ideal measurement CT

 \section{Introduction}

-Non-ideal measurement computed tomography (NICT), whose imaging conditions do not conform to optimal standards \cite{candes2008introduction}, e.g., low-dose CT (LDCT) \cite{kalra2004strategies}, sparse-view CT (SVCT), and limited-angle CT (LACT) \cite{wang2023review}, expands the scope of CT applications with the advantages of the radiation dose reduction, scanning acceleration, and adaptation of restricted scanning posture.
-However, with the reduction of imaging standards, the image quality has also been reduced, limiting the clinical acceptability \cite{jiang2018super}.
-As shown in Fig.\hyperref[fig1_intro]{1a}, the LDCT reduces the tube current or tube voltage of the CT device \cite{nakayama2005abdominal}, reducing damage from the X-ray radiation dose.
-The SVCT implements sparse angle sampling \cite{bian2010evaluation}, accelerating the CT scanning speed.
-The LACT captures projections within a restricted range of angles \cite{wu2003tomographic,chen2013limited}, enabling CT scanning in scenarios requiring restricted posture.
+Non-ideal measurement computed tomography (NICT) employs suboptimal imaging protocols to expand the scope of CT applications.
+It employs imaging conditions that deviate from optimal standards \cite{candes2008introduction}, e.g., low-dose CT (LDCT) \cite{kalra2004strategies}, sparse-view CT (SVCT), and limited-angle CT (LACT) \cite{wang2023review}, offering benefits including reduced radiation exposure and compatibility with restricted patient postures. \textbf{However}, these suboptimal protocols compromise image quality, limiting clinical acceptance \cite{jiang2018super}.
+As shown in Fig.\hyperref[fig1_intro]{1a}, LDCT reduces radiation by lowering the tube current or voltage \cite{nakayama2005abdominal}; SVCT reduces radiation dose through sparse angle sampling \cite{bian2010evaluation}; and LACT acquires projections over a restricted angular range \cite{wu2003tomographic,chen2013limited}, enabling CT feasible in posture-restricted scenarios.